berty/www.berty.tech/bertytech/content/newsletter/news-70/index.md

 Hey

 How are you doing?
-Are you slowly getting ready for Christmas or is it the traditional end of year rush?
+Are you slowly getting ready for Christmas, or is it the traditional end-of-year rush?

 At Berty, things are getting faster!
 We still have in mind to be ready for release at the beginning of Q1 2022.
 We are on the right track. 😉

-Without going into too much technical details, the Berty application has presently some minor stability issues over time.
-For example when a conversation is too important (=with a lot of texts & data), the loadiing time is quite slow to be usable for a daily basis.
+Without too many technical details, the Berty application presently has some minor stability issues over time.
+For example, when a conversation is too important (=with a lot of texts & data), the loading time is relatively slow to be usable on a daily basis.
 We are fixing this in the next couple of days.

 ## 📱 App progress recap

 Here's what we've been up to over the past few weeks:
 - Set up an automatic build and upload on stores
-- Keep on integreting push notification in Berty mobile apps
+- Keep on integrating push notification in Berty mobile apps
-- Fix gomobile-ipfs release system by replacing Bintray by another platform
+- Fix gomobile-ipfs release system by replacing Bintray with another platform
 - Fix various bugs found by beta-testers
 - Implement iOS<->Android BLE driver
-- Improve logging and reducing verbosity on the different variants of Berty (daemon, bot, etc...)
+- Improve logging and reduce verbosity on the different variants of Berty (daemon, bot, etc...)

 ## 🚀 About the Berty ecosystem